simpleanalytics/docs/_docs/20_script/03_overwrite-domain.md

 <noscript><img src="https://api.simpleanalytics.io/hello.gif" alt=""></noscript>
 ```

+## Add used domain to your dashboard

 Now all the visits you collect with this script are collected under the name `example.com`.
+Make sure you [add the new used domain name](https://simpleanalytics.com/websites/add) (`example.com`) to your dashboard.